openhab/openhab-docs/installation/linux.md

 ## Viewing Log Messages

-In order to get more insight on what your openHAB system is doing and to see occurring error messages, it is recommended to always have a look on the openHAB log files.
+You can learn more about openHAB and how it works by looking at your log files.
 These will tell you everything you might need to know.
 Execute the following command in one session or have both files separated in sessions side by side: